• Europes biggest bike selection

 How much should you spend on bike parts?

 How much do bike components cost?
 Whatever you want them to really.
-There's an answer for everyone regarding how much you should spend on bike parts.
-It depends on how much you want to spend, what your budget lets you spend, and what kind of experience you want from your cycling.
+Everyone should know how much to spend on bike parts.
+It depends on how much you want to spend, what your budget allows, and what kind of experience you want from your cycling.

 Budget-friendly options for recreational cyclists

-For recreational cycling, you don’t have to spend much, and a budget basic groupset is going to be ideal for any kind of riding and will be capable of getting you up and down hills with ease and go on the terrain the bike was designed for.
+For recreational cycling, you don’t have to spend much.
+A budget basic groupset is ideal for any kind of riding, capable of getting you up and down hills with ease and on the terrain the bike was designed for.

 🚲